 A major flood event occurred in 2014 leading to the highest recorded water elevation, 906 feet, on Prior Lake since the outlet system was first installed.
 During the 2014 flood the outlet channel functioned properly, while continuously receiving water from the elevated Prior Lake.
 Water rushed through the Channel at a rate and volume never experienced before.
 This extreme water velocity coupled with the duration of rainfall events caused significant damage throughout the Channel.
 Trees fell, sediment was distributed, and over 20,000 feet of bank erosion occurred.

 The Prior Lake-Spring Lake Watershed District has been working with the Federal Emergency Management Administration and received approval for federally-financed repairs.
-Specific repairs along the outlet channel throughout 2015-2016 include:
+Repair projects along the outlet channel include:

 - tree and woody debris removal

 - streambank stabilization

 There are 37 property owners along the PLOC.
 The District is committed to keeping residents informed throughout the repair process.
 Landowners will receive technical information and timely updates on repair work.